yousefelassal/quote-cron/README.md

 > It requires wisdom to understand wisdom: the music is nothing if the audience is deaf.

 > All difficult things have their origin in that which is easy, and great things in that which is small.

+> And as we let our own light shine, we unconsciously give other people permission to do the same.